 Vegan vs Leather - Why veg tan leather is more animal and eco friendly than vegan imitations

-Leather is frequently demonized by people claiming to care about the environment and sustainability.
+Angry vegans like to try be up my ass about using leather.
 I am constantly asked for vegan friendly renditions of my work.
 But here is the truth that many people don’t want to hear.
 Vegan replacement options for leather goods are more harmful to the environment, animals, and humans than real leather.

 Allow me to explain.

-In the US most of the hides used to make leather are a byproduct of the meat industry.
+In the US, most of the hides used to make leather are a byproduct of the meat industry.
 I will not go into the ethics of the meat industry as that is an entirely different topic.
 However, the meat industry would exist without the leather industry.
 If leather were not being made out of the hides, they would just be thrown away as waste.
-Animals are rarely killed solely for their leather, with the exception of some countries.
+Animals are rarely killed solely for their leather, with the exception of some exotics and fur.

-Fear not!
-There is a method of tanning that does not use chromium or other toxic elements.
-It is called vegetable tanning.
-Veg tan leather is not vegan leather, it is a hide that has been tanned using tannins from plants.
-This is one of the oldest methods of leather tanning.
-In recent decades tanneries, especially European ones, have been perfecting this method of tanning to produce hides that are nearly indistinguishable from chrome-tanned hides in terms of softness, finish, and fashion.
+Veg tan leather is not vegan leather, it is a hide that has been tanned using tannins.
+Tannins are chemical compounds derived from plants.
+These days, most tanneries use synthetically produced tannins to be able to keep up with production.
+In recent decades, tanneries have been perfecting this method of tanning to produce hides that are nearly indistinguishable from chrome-tanned hides in terms of softness, finish, and fashion.

-“Vegan leather” is a false notion in itself.
-Leather by definition is made of an animal hide and therefore cannot be vegan.
-Products calling themselves vegan leather are just utilizing questionable marketing.
+“Vegan leather” is plastic.
+Sometimes PVC, sometimes a different chemical compound, but it is plastic.
+The cutesy names like vegan leather or pleather are a marketing gimmick.
 In fact, international trade laws require that for something to be marked as leather it must contain a certain percentage of animal hide.
-These imitation leathers must be labeled as the plastics they actually contain in order to be legally sold in quantity internationally.
-It is something of a clever loophole that products can be called by a marketing name when sold to the public.
+When these items go through international customs they must be labeled as the plastics they actually contain in order to be legally sold in quantity internationally.
+The names like Pleather are an attempt to fool people into thinking they are getting a product like leather, but without the imaginary environmental impact, when these products are much more harmful to the environment than leather.

 But what about that pineapple/cork/leaf/cactus leather I saw on facebook?
 That could replace leather and it would be more environmentally friendly and vegan!

 This is also false.
-Many of these plant matter options use plastic of some kind in their production and almost none of them are biodegradable.
+Many of these plant matter options use plastic and or silicone in their production and almost none of them are biodegradable.
 Cork imitation leather is held together with layers of silicone, a material that is not biodegradable.
 When it is used in making these materials it is also no longer recyclable since the other material is so mixed in with the silicone is too difficult to separate.
 In many cases, the trees cork is obtained from are being overharvested and killed.

 Leaf leathers are frequently just a preserved leaf that has been adhered to fabric using acrylics and plastic sealants.